Eagle3820/eagles-converting-tool/README.md

 By accomplishing these goals, Eagles Converting Tool aims to become a reliable and go-to solution for users seeking a versatile and efficient video and audio conversion application.

+## App Structure

+- Main Process: The main process in Electron serves as the entry point of your application.
+It handles the overall control flow and coordination between the different windows or screens.
+It launches the user interface and manages interactions between components.
+- Main Window: The initial window that appears when the application is launched.
+It provides options to select the input and output folders using native file dialogs.
+- Encoding Options Window: This window allows users to configure the encoding settings for the videos they want to convert.
+- Secondary Encoding Options Window: This window is specifically for choosing the bit depth for the selected codec and shows relevant encoding options based on the user's selection.
+- Confirmation Window: Displays a summary of the selected settings and provides a confirmation message.
+Includes options such as "Proceed" and "Cancel" to confirm or abort the conversion process.
+- Processing Window: Replaces the current window when the user proceeds from the confirmation window.
+It displays a progress bar or estimated time remaining to indicate the conversion progress.

+## Disclaimer

+Please note that this project is developed by a beginner programmer (AKA - ME) who is still learning.
+While utmost care is taken to ensure the accuracy and functionality of the application, there may be areas that can be further improved or optimized.
+Feedback, suggestions, and contributions from experienced developers are greatly appreciated.

+Thank you for your understanding and support as I continue to grow and enhance my programming skills.